odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Credit Notes
 ------------

 When a cancellation or correction is needed over a validated invoice, a credit note must be generated.
 It is important to consider that a CAF file is required for the Credit Note sequence, which is identified as document 64 in the SII.

 .. image:: media/Chile25.png
    :align: center
+   :alt: Creation of CAF for Credit notes sequences.

 .. tip:: Refer to the journal section where we described the process to load the CAF on each